NCAR/comp-utilities/README.md

 ![L1 header](src/l1-header.png "L1 header")

+Use control-G and control-P to cycle forward and backward through the occurrences of the search text.

 ## COMP_DIR_BROWSER

+CoMP data, both raw and processed, is generally organized by date directories inside a top-level directory.

+    raw.he
+    ├── 20150801
+    ├── 20150803
+    ...
+    ├── 20150830
+    └── 20150831

-CoMP data, both raw and processed, is generally organized by date directories inside a top-level directory. `COMP_DIR_BROWSER` is used to quickly browse this directory and provide an inventory of the contents for each date.
+`COMP_DIR_BROWSER` is used to quickly browse this directory and provide an inventory of the contents for each date.
 For example, to load the *process.l2test* directory containing only one day of Level 2 data, use:

     IDL> comp_dir_browser, 'process.l2test'